futurestudio/hapi-rethinkdb-dash/README.md

 ## Futureflix
 `hapi-rethinkdb-dash` is outdated and currently unmaintained.
 You can still benefit from the ideas within this code.

 We started **[learn hapi](http://learnhapi.com) as a learning path for the hapi web framework**.
-Become a hapi hero while following the tutorial series.
+Become a hapi hero by following the tutorial series.

 <p>
   <a href="http://learnhapi.com">